 Hermès has gone all out for Baselworld by collaborating with Japanese architect Toyo Ito to develop the Hermès Pavilion a stand-alone marquee known for the exhibition.
-As Baselworld celebrates Hall 1, a newly built venue designed by architects Herzog & Meroun, brands like Chanel, Burberry, and Hermès are inspired by the venue and have called upon priced and skillful architects to create their own exclusive spaces for the show.
-The Acclaimed architect and 2013 Pritzker award winner designed the Hermès Pavilion, an architectural piece that is a symbol of the fashion house.
+As Baselworld celebrates Hall 1, a newly built venue designed by architects Herzog & Meuron, brands like Chanel, Burberry, and Hermès is inspired by the venue and have called upon priced and skillful architects to create their own exclusive spaces for the show.
+The Acclaimed architect and 2013 Pritzker award winner designed the Hermès Pavilion, an architectural piece that symbolizes the fashion house.

-Hermès Pavilion has it entrance positioned in the corner, the pavilion appears to cut through the waves like the bow of a ship.
+Hermès Pavilion has its entrance positioned in the corner; the pavilion appears to cut through the waves like the bow of a ship.
 As they enter, visitors will sense the serenity of the atrium, at the end of which the more intimate offices and presentation and sales areas are located.

 The brand’s latest watchmaking creations are placed on display in glass cases dotted around the edge of the room.
 Blossoming like metallic flowers, they take their place in the perpetual creative cycle.

 The architectural piece is twice the size of last year’s pavilion; a large steel frame is clad with over 624 intricate wooden lattices creating a spacious and superficially delicate pavilion.
-The organic design is brought to life with movement similar to the swell of the sea and also appears to tremble in the wind.
+The organic design is brought to life with movement similar to the sea’s swell and appears to tremble in the wind.

-The mesh creates an opaque wall look but on further inspection, you can see an inner wall.
+The mesh creates an opaque wall look, but you can see an inner wall on further inspection.
 The wooden façade covers an inner structure made of wood, glass, and metal.
-Between these two “skins”, 167 plants form a corridor of greenery.
+Between these two “skins,” 167 plants form a corridor of greenery.

-Its latest watches as well as 43 photographic portraits of artists from the Hermès archives are on display especially for the occasion, in a setting inspired from the traditional Japanese teahouses and made from natural wood set and an added touch of greenery.
+Its latest watches and 43 photographic portraits of artists from the Hermès archives are on display, especially for the occasion, in a setting inspired from the traditional Japanese teahouses and made from the natural wood set and an added touch of greenery.

 Artistic director Pierre-Alexis Dumas and Toyo Ito’s mutual interest in environmental awareness inspires the pavilion’s design.
-The construction is going to be in place during of the Show, which is from 25 April to 1 May, and will be dismantled, reassembled and thus rebuilt every year.
+The construction will be in place during the Show, which is from 25 April to 1 May, and will be dismantled, reassembled, and thus rebuilt every year.